Senior Living: 5 Options for Long-Term Senior Care

 3. Custodial Care

 Aging in place has become a popular pick for many seniors who want to live at home.
-Hiring a home care aide that provides custodial care for daily tasks, meals, and cleaning allows seniors to remain in a familiar place.
-This is often a more affordable option than a retirement community.
+Hiring a home care aide who provides custodial care for daily tasks, meals, and cleaning allows seniors to remain in a familiar place.
+Moreover, seeking help from home health care agencies in philadelphia pa (or elsewhere) is often a more affordable option than a retirement community.

 4. Community-Based Senior Care